Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | September 25, 2021

 New Mexico State Stats and Trends

-- In New Mexico State's four games this year, it has three wins against the spread.
+- In New Mexico State's four games this season, it has three wins against the spread.

-- This season, the Aggies have won ATS in each of their two games as an underdog of 17 points or more.
+- The Aggies have always covered the spread this year when underdogs by 17 points or more.

-- New Mexico State's games this season have gone over the total in two out of four opportunities (50%).
+- New Mexico State's games this season have eclipsed the over/under two times in four opportunities (50%).

-- The Aggies have six giveaways this season, while the Rainbow Warriors have seven takeaways .
+- The Aggies have turned the ball over six times, one fewer times than the Rainbow Warriors have forced turnovers (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.